 You never know what it is about your work or offering that will be of interest to your audience.
 Hitting a different angle with each message makes it more likely you’ll pique the interest of followers.

-Below are ideas for doing just that.
-Many of these suggestions lend themselves to emails, while others could easily be adapted for social media.>Use your noggin to decide.
+I have some ideas for doing just that.
+Many of these suggestions lend themselves to emails, while others could easily be adapted for social media.
+Use your noggin to decide how best to use or adapt.

-• Discuss the history of the juried show you’re in and why it’s valuable to be part of it.
-The purpose should come back to you.
+- Discuss the history of the juried show you’re in and why it’s valuable to be part of it.
+The purpose should lead back to you.

-• Relate a particular piece in the show to something that has been featured in the news recently.
+- Relate a particular piece in the show to something that has been prominent in the news recently.

-• Provide a list of your blog posts that might enlighten people about the exhibition.
+- Provide a list of your blog posts that might enlighten people about the exhibition.
 Point to specific posts that relate to the work they’ll see at your show.
 Include an image from each post, a short teaser, and a link to the whole article.
+See the impressive job Leslie Peterson Sapp did for her Creating Time: Art & Archeology show.

 Classes and workshops are different products than art.
 Promoting your teaching means focusing on (1) solving problems for potential students that save them time or make the money and (2) verifying that you’re the right person to teach the topic.